FMLA Attorneys in Houston

 - Address a qualifying hardship arising out of a family member's deployment

 When you retain our firm as your counsel, we work with you to establish the merits of your claim as well as your legal goals.
-Our lawyers bring years of employment law experience to each case that we take.
+Our FMLA attorneys in Houston bring years of employment law experience to each case that we take.
 We also have the unique advantage of having previously defended employers in such actions, so we know how to prepare a solid strategy for your specific circumstances.
 Each member of our legal team is dedicated to helping victims of FMLA discrimination or retaliation, and we do not stop working until we obtain the best results possible for your legal situation.

 Local Representation From Experienced Employment Law Attorneys

 With offices in Houston, Austin, San Antonio, Southern California, Rio Grande Valley, El Paso, and Washington D.C., we are close by and ready to pursue your interests.